Kinovea/kinovea-docs/source/observation/comparison.rst

 When the videos are synchronized they will pass through their time origin at the same time.

-To set the time origin in a video move to that point in the video and click the "Mark current time as time origin" button or right click the background of the video and choose the "Mark current time as time origin" menu.
+To set the time origin in a video move to that point in the video and click the :guilabel:`Mark current time as time origin` button or right click the background of the video and choose the :menuselection:`Mark current time as time origin` menu.
-Alternatively you can move each video to the correct point independently and use the "Synchronize videos on the current frames" button in the joint controls area.
+Alternatively you can move each video to the correct point independently and use the :guilabel:`Synchronize videos on the current frames` button in the joint controls area.

 .. image:: /images/observation/compare-syncpoint.png